Gestalt therapy: Current status

 Gestalt therapy reached a zenith in the United States in the late 1970s and early 1980s.
 Since then, it has influenced other fields like organizational development, coaching, and teaching.
 Many of its contributions have become assimilated into other schools of therapy.
 In recent years, it has seen a resurgence in popularity as an active, psychodynamic form of therapy which has also incorporated some elements of recent developments in attachment theory.
-There are, for example, four Gestalt training institutes in the New York City metropolitan area alone, not to mention dozens of others worldwide.
+There are, for example, four Gestalt training institutes in the New York City metropolitan area alone, in addition to dozens of others worldwide.

 Gestalt therapy continues to thrive as a widespread form of psychotherapy, especially throughout Europe, where there are many practitioners and training institutions.
 Dan Rosenblatt led Gestalt therapy training groups and public workshops at the Tokyo Psychotherapy Academy for seven years.
 Stewart Kiritz continued in this role from 1997 to 2006.